jupyterhub/jupyterhub/examples/external-oauth/README.md

         export JUPYTERHUB_API_TOKEN=`openssl rand -hex 32`

-2. launch the whoami service:
+2. launch a version of the the whoami service.
+   For `whoami-oauth`:

         bash launch-service.sh &

-        # or
+    or for `whoami-oauth-basic`:

         bash launch-service-basic.sh &

 3. Launch JupyterHub: